 In some cases, when the RPS of a picture A is used to predict the RPS of a picture B, most likely the picture A will be added into the RPS of the picture B.

 In most cases, used_by_curr_pic_flag can be predicted from the flags associated with the reference RPS.
 It is less efficient and not clean to still signal this flag for inter-RPS prediction.

+Current Inter-RPS prediciton syntax